 English Bay Beach Features

 English Bay Beach is awesome for a host of reasons.
-Here is a short list of the top features:
+Here is a short list of the beach's top features:

 - Access to/on the Stanley Park Seawall